act-rules/act-rules.github.io/pages/contribute.md

 title: How to Contribute
 ---

 ACT-Rules Community is a [W3C](https://www.w3.org/) [Community Group](https://www.w3.org/community/) open to anyone interested in accessibility testing, manually or automated.
-We welcome contributions from everyone, and there are many ways to contribute, from GitHub issues and pull requests, to contribution to ours teleconferences.
+We welcome contributions from everyone, and there are many ways to contribute, from GitHub issues and pull requests, to contribution to our teleconferences.

 You don't have to be a member of the Community Group to contribute.